Identifying nonlinear relations among random variables: A network analytic approach: Introduction

 where matrices are multiplied element-wise and the variance can be found by calculating the sample distance covariance for two identical variables.
 Finally, the distance correlation can be found with the following equation:

 where the correlation ranges between 0 and 1 (unlike Pearson's which can be negative).
 Nonzero values of the distance correlation indicate dependence of any functional form.

 However, the relative magnitudes of the distance correlations are not an intuitive metric of increasing dependency.
 The issue here is, once we start comparing nonlinear relationships of different types, what does “increasing dependency” mean?
 Is $X = Y^2$ less dependent than $X = Y^3$?
-We think that the use of partial distance correlations to discuss the magnitudes of relationships is problematic.
-Instead, we want to utilize this method to focus on the question of if there is a nonlinear relationship at all.
+We think that the use of distance correlations to discuss the magnitudes of relationships is problematic.
+Instead, we want to use this method to focus on the question of if there is a nonlinear relationship at all.

 Psychometric network estimation commonly uses partial correlations, which represent the relationships between variables conditional on all other variables in the network.
-The use of partial correlations in network construction allows one to understand the unique relationships between symptoms, rather than quantifying the unconditional bivariate relationships as regular correlation matrices would.
-Fortunately, there is a partial distance correlation metric also from \citet{Szekely2014}.
+One may belive that the use of partial correlations in network construction allows one to understand the unique relationships between symptoms, rather than quantifying the unconditional bivariate relationships as regular correlation matrices would.

-The calculation of \textit{partial} distance correlations is slightly more complicated than the calculation of simple distance correlations, as they rely on what are termed $\mathfrak{U}$-centering.
+The calculation of \textit{partial} distance correlations is slightly more complicated than the calculation of distance correlations, as they rely on what is termed $U$-centering.
 In the case of a partial distance correlation, we are interested in the distance correlation between two vector-valued variables $X$ and $Y$, conditional on their dependence on a third vector-valued variable $Z$.
-We use U-centering in the case of partial distance correlations because D-centering inflates the correlation when a third variable is introduced, while U-centering appropriately corrects for that bias.
-Starting from the original Euclidean distance matrices, for example $\textbf{A}$, the $\mathfrak{U}$-centered version, $\Tilde{\textbf{A}}$ is
+We use $U$-centering in the case of partial distance correlations because $D$-centering inflates the correlation when a third variable is introduced, while $U$-centering appropriately corrects for that bias where false positives are possible on raw data.
+Starting from the original Euclidean distance matrices, for example $\textbf{A}$, the $U$-centered version, $\Tilde{\textbf{A}}$ is